 Arizona Nursing Board Criminal History

-Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Nurse Practice Act and could result in Arizona Nursing Board Discipline.
+Failure to report a reportable criminal charge within ten business days violates the Arizona Nurse Practice Act and could result in Arizona Nursing Board Discipline.

 CLICK HERE FOR ARIZONA NURSING BOARD ATTORNEY REPRESENTATION

 - Felony Issues